 HISPANIC FAMILIES AND CATHOLIC EDUCATION

 Hispanics are both the fastest-growing segment of the Catholic Church in the United States and the most underserved by Catholic schools.
-Sixty percent of Catholics under the age of 18 identify as Hispanic, but only 17 percent of students who attend Catholic schools are Hispanic.
+Of Catholics under the age of 18, 60% identify as Hispanic, but only 17% of students who attend Catholic schools are Hispanic.
 Hispanic students attending Catholic schools typically have strong educational outcomes and high graduation rates.
 Creating and strengthening opportunities for Hispanic families and Catholic schools to work together has tremendous potential to educate and prepare thousands of American children for successful futures.